 Nothing is more luscious, more smooth, more light than a good Italian Meringue Buttercream Frosting!
 So many people struggle with making it, as they rush the process... relax, take your time, walk away and do something else while it cools....

-450 grams of good quality unsalted butter, room temp and cut into 1cm cubes (and a little extra in case) I use Lurpak unsalted or Aldi unsalted.
+500 grams of good quality unsalted butter, room temp and cut into 1cm cubes (and a little extra in case) I use Lurpak unsalted or Aldi unsalted.
 Western Star is excellent too.

 Flavouring of your choice - I usually use a good teaspoon of organic vanilla bean paste (Queens)

-In a sauce pan, add water, glucose and sugar (in that order) and heat on a medium to high heat until the syrup reaches 118 to 120 degrees - I use a heat gun to check the temp regularly - purchased from Loyal is a fabulous investment into your kitchen as I use it for everything from this buttercream to macarons, to meringues and marshmallows to name but a few!
+In a sauce pan, add water, glucose (optional) and sugar (in that order) and heat on a medium to high heat until the syrup reaches 118 to 120 degrees - I use a heat gun to check the temp regularly - purchased from Loyal is a fabulous investment into your kitchen as I use it for everything from this buttercream to macarons, to meringues and marshmallows to name but a few!